 This course is an overview of issues relevant to the general workforce.
-The course is designed to enhance students'

-communication, lifelong learning, interpersonal, and decision-making skills in preparation for employment.
+The course is designed to enhance students' communication, lifelong learning, interpersonal, and decision-making skills in preparation for employment and should be taken during the students' last term.